 - Getting defensive and/or taking offense to the complaint.

-Then, go above and beyond to show the customer that you care on an individual level and that you are making a concerted effort to make sure it doesn’t happen again at a market-wide level.
+Then, go above and beyond to show the customer that you care on an individual level and that you are making a concerted effort to make sure it doesn’t happen again – not to them, not to anyone.
 And don’t act like you’re doing it just to put the ugly mess behind you; act like you’re embracing the mistake as an opportunity to strive for perfection.
 Involve them by asking them for even more feedback and suggestions.